Aelxnadre72/timetable/readme.md

 # Trying it out
 To try out the projects, cd into the corrosponding folder (timetable).
-* mvn clean install to get mvn to work when running the project for the first time
+* "mvn clean install" to get mvn to work when running the project for the first time
-* compile with mvn compile
+* compile with "mvn compile"
-* test with mvn test
+* test with "mvn test"
-* check test coverage with mvn test first, and then mvn jacoco:report.
+* check test coverage with "mvn test" first, and then "mvn jacoco:report".
 The coverage is shown in index.html inside target/site/jacoco.
 There is one for each module core and fxui.
+* Start the rest-api server with the command 'mvn -pl integrationtests jetty:run -D"jetty.port=8999"'.
+It is advisable to run the server command and the javafx:run command from two different terminals.
+* Our relative paths to see what's stored on the server is /user (all timetables) and /user/timetable/weeknumber+year (specific timetable, for example: /user/timetable/472021).
+Only timetable weeks with events will have information on the site.
+The others will have a Request failed message.
+If you are running it with localhost, our relative paths are http://localhost:8999/user and http://localhost:8999/user/timetable/week+year
+* To terminate the server you can use ctrl+c to stop the terminal where your server is running from.
-* run mvn javfx:run (inside timetable/fxui)
+* run "mvn javfx:run" (inside timetable/fxui) or mvn -pl fxui javafx:run from the timetable folder.
 * check code quality with mvn verify

 # An image of the apps interface